 New York Public Health and Safety Whistleblower Attorneys and Resources

-These whistleblowers help the public by filing complaints, and whistleblowers who report public health and safety violations are legally protected if their employer takes retaliatory actions.
+These whistleblowers help the public by filing complaints.
+Whistleblowers who report public health and safety violations are legally protected from retaliation and wrongful termination.

 A New York employment lawyer can help protect your rights if you are a whistleblower.